Burauen: Cities and municipalities competitiveness index ranking

+Environment, sanitation, and natural resources

+Municipal sanitary land fill site

+With the enactment of RA-9003 otherwise known as The Ecological and Solid Waste Management Act of 2000, and in compliance as mandated by the law, the Local Government Unit of the Municipality of Burauen has constructed 1.20 hectares of land for the Municipality’s Sanitary Land Fill Site (SLFS) at Brgy.
+Gamay.
+The constructed Land Fill Site is in accordance to the national standard in so far as to the waste/garbage disposal is concerned.
+It has the necessary Environmental Clearance Certificate (ECC) from the Environmental Management Bureau of the Department of Environment and Natural Resources (EMB-DENR).
+The SLFS was open for operation on April 2015.

 Infrastructure

 According to the 2019 Cities and Municipalities Competitiveness Index, Burauen posted the highest score in the province and second in the region in terms of infrastructure quality and development.

+The town's roadways are mostly paved, with a few remaining upland and lowland areas unpaved due to several factors, such as land disputes and budgetary constraints.
+Almost each barangay has adequate public infrastructure, including covered public basketball courts that also serve as evacuation centers during calamities.

 Tourism

 The Local Government Unit of Burauen has been consulting with industry experts on how to develop the town's eco-tourism sites in a sustainable manner to carry out the Burauen Eco-tourism and Sustainable Tourism (BEST) project.

 With extensive promotion and backing of experts, Burauen is off to a good start in its goal to market and cement the town's status as the spring capital of Leyte.

 Other identified eco-tourism sites are in the villages of Matin-ao, Tambis, Villa Rosas, Abuyogon, Cansiboy, and Kagbana.

-These areas are seen as an addition to Mahagnao Volcano Natural Park, a site proclaimed as a national park in 1937.
+These areas are seen as an addition to a site proclaimed as a national park in 1937.

-Notable persons supporting the initiative are former actress and UN Sustainable Development Goals Advocate Antoinette Taus, former Tourism Secretary Mina Gabor, and Asean Center for Biodiversity Director Mundita Lim.
+Notable persons supporting the initiative are former actress and UN Sustainable Development Goals Advocate Antonette Taus, former Tourism Secretary Mina Gabor, and Asean Center for Biodiversity Director Mundita Lim.